BrewPi/firmware/platform/spark/firmware/README.md

 [![Build Status](https://travis-ci.org/spark/firmware.svg?branch=develop)](https://travis-ci.org/spark/firmware)

-# Particle Firmware for the Core and Photon
+# Particle Firmware for the Electron, P1, Photon and Core.

 This is the main source code repository of the Particle firmware libraries.